27escape/App-Basis-ConvertText2/README.md

     + without a foreground color, this will default to white
 * size
     + the width of the button
+* icon
+    - add an icon before the subject text
+    - defaults to a font-awesome icon if there is no ':' prefix to fully specify the icon.
+        - 'plus-circle' interpreted as '\:fa:plus-circle'

 <table class='box' width='99%'>
 <tr><th width='100%'>Example</th></tr>